notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 The previous code works well in isolation, but also poses some scalability problems.
 I think I [remember reading somewhere] that establishing a database connection is expensive.
-Most ORMs use a [*prepared statement cache*] which stores the queries we write to avoid re-parsing and processing.
+Most ORMs use a [*prepared statement cache*] which stores our queries to avoid re-parsing and processing.
 Our database backend might be processing statements from multiple clients concurrently and can be slowed down if it unnecessarily repeats operations.
 In fact, database connections aren't the only type of connections that benefit from being reused.
-Most browsers reuse connections for HTTP requests because the cost of a TCP handshake can impact performance.
+Most browsers reuse connections for HTTP requests because even the cost of a TCP handshake can impact performance.

 For these reasons,
 we don't really want every single visitor to our blog opening up a new database connection everytime they hit a route.
 What we need is a [Connection Pool].